goravel/docs/the-basics/routing.md

 )

 func main() {
-  //This bootstraps the framework and gets it ready for use. bootstrap.Boot()
+  // This bootstraps the framework and gets it ready for use. bootstrap.Boot()

-  //Start http server by facades.Route(). go func() {
+  // Start http server by facades.Route().
+  go func() {
     if err := facades.Route().Run(); err != nil {
       facades.Log().Errorf("Route run error: %v", err)